DavisVaughan/extrachecks/README.md

 - I’ve been flagged for a “redundant” title.

-  - I had: “A Toolkit for the Construction of Modeling Packages” which was flagged since “Toolkit for” seemed redundant.
+  - I had “A Toolkit for the Construction of Modeling Packages” which was flagged since “Toolkit for” seemed redundant.
 I changed it to “Construct Modeling Packages” and was accepted.
-  - I had “Command Argument Parsing for R” flagged because of the, admittedly, redundant “for R”
+  - I had “Command Argument Parsing for R” flagged because of the, admittedly, redundant “for R”.

 - You generally have to put all software and R package names in single quotes, this rule also applies to the Description section.
 For